hsfr/RexselKernel/README.md

 ```

-Rexsel was developed on a Mac using Xcode and Swift as the underlying language, however the actual compiler kernel is "OS neutral".
-The compiler (RexselKernel) is written as a Swift Package, currently here, and there is a command line application (CRexsel) currently here which is also also a Swift Package, that uses the RexselKernel package.
+Rexsel was developed on a Mac using Xcode and Swift as the underlying language, however
+the actual compiler kernel is "OS neutral".
+The compiler (RexselKernel) is written as a
+Swift Package, currently here, and there is a command line application (CRexsel)
+currently here which is also also a Swift Package, that uses the RexselKernel package.
 Both can be built on any system that supports Swift.
-Currently it has been rxtensively tested on a MacOS system and a Parallels based Ubuntu and Fedora Linux, both running on MacOS 14.4.1 Sonora on a M2 Mac Mini.
+Currently it has been extensively
+tested on a MacOS system and a Parallels based Ubuntu and Fedora Linux, both
+  running on MacOS 14.4.1 Sonora on a M2 Mac Mini.

 Although there is no Apache Ant build system this could be